Isakso/Isakso/README.md

 |     3|  Python       |

-I am currently undertaking Software Developer internship at Manje Health at the Smile Incubation Centre in Lund.
-This is part of my Agile Java Software Developer at Edugrade.
-I am looking for opportunities in fullstack development, automation, testing and scrum.
 <!--
 **Isakso/Isakso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.